Wonders of the Galápagos Islands Voyage

 Fly to Quito, the highest capital city in the world at 9,350 feet, and transfer to your deluxe hotel.
 Surrounded by snowcapped peaks, yet only miles from the Equator, Quito is known for its magnificent Spanish colonial architecture and lively street life.

 Day 2 — Quito

 Quito is a city of startling contrasts, where thousands of years of native South American tradition are interwoven with imported Catholicism, the Spanish language and European culture.
-Quaint family-owned shops and open-air markets are steps away from the ornate Spanish Baroque-style cathedrals favored by the Conquistadors and the gleaming skyscrapers of today.
-On the city tour, visit the Museo Nacional del Banco Central’s Archaeological Gallery and Golden Court and the noble, 16th-century Iglesia (Church) de San Francisco.
+Quaint family-owned shops and open-air markets are steps away from the ornate Spanish baroque-style cathedrals favored by the Conquistadors and the gleaming skyscrapers of today.
+On the city tour, visit the Golden Court and the noble, 16th-century Iglesia (Church) de San Francisco.
 Continue to the heart of Quito, a UNESCO World Heritage site, and see the Moorish-influenced Catedral Metropolitana and the Iglesia de La Compañía de Jesus, renowned for its lavish interiors decorated with an estimated seven tons of gold leaf.

 This evening, attend a private Welcome Reception in the hotel.
 (B,R)